Mkac0/concentration-game/README.md

 + CSS

 ## Next Steps
 I plan to keep practicing browser-based-games, because it was fun and challenging.
-I want to be able to improve in this area and be able to do more challengin games.
+I want to be able to improve in this area and be able to do more challenging games.